A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 \subsubsection{The Extendedness-Split}

 Next, we want to compare the average stellar population properties in the stellar halos of massive galaxies with different assembly histories at the same stellar mass.
 It becomes increasingly clear that the massive ETGs grew mostly by accumulating stellar mass into their extended stellar halos through (primarily minor) mergers and accretions.
-Therefore, grouping galaxies based on the prominence of the outer stellar halo can help us make a comparison.
+Therefore, grouping galaxies by the prominence of their outer stellar halos can help us compare them.

 As shown in Figure \ref{fig:split_outskirt}, we split the sample based on the relation between the ``inner'' stellar mass ($<10$ kpc) and the stellar mass beyond 20 kpc.
-Because our sample selection only focus on total stellar mass, the distribution of the galaxies on the inner \& outer mass plane would naturally form a lower boundary with a negative slope (lower inner mass 'compensated' by a higher outer mass, see top left plot on Figure~\ref{fig:split_outskirt}).
+Because our sample selection only focuses on total stellar mass, the distribution of the galaxies on the inner \& outer mass plane would naturally form a lower boundary with a negative slope (lower inner mass 'compensated' by a higher outer mass, see top left plot on Figure~\ref{fig:split_outskirt}).
 This means a simple least-$\chi^2$ linear regression fit results in a biased sample split.
 Therefore, we adopt the Principal Component Analysis (PCA) method instead.
-After rescaling the data to a zero mean and unit scatter, we perform a 2-component PCA to define the direction of the 1st eigenvector as the scaling relation used for the sample split.
+After rescaling the data to a zero mean and unit variance, we perform a 2-component PCA, with the direction of the 1st eigenvector serving as the scaling relation for the sample split.

 We then define the galaxies between the 1st and 35th percentiles as the ``Compact'' sub-sample and those in the 65th and 99th percentiles as the ``Extended'' sub-sample.
+Each sub-sample contains 239 galaxies.
 This approach reduces the impact of statistical uncertainties on any potential difference in the average stellar population properties of the two sub-samples and excludes outliers.
 Note that the ``Compact'' term describes the sample in a relative term, as these ``Compact'' galaxies are still among the largest and most massive ETGs, not the compact elliptical \citep[cE, e.g.,][]{FaberApJ1973} or the ``relic'' galaxies \citep[e.g.,][]{TrujilloApJ2009, TrujilloApJ2014, Ferre-MateuMNRAS2017}.